carltonkess/carltonkess/README.md

 - 👋 sup?, I’m @carltonkess
 - 👀 I’m interested in ...
-Web, App, and Game Development, Music production and Sound Design
+Web, App, and Game Development, UI/UX, Music production and Sound Design
 - 🌱 I’m currently learning ...
 HTML, CSS, PHP, JavaScript, Python and eventually C++
 - 💞️ I’m looking to collaborate on ...
-Game Development Music and SFX.
+UI/UX, Game Development, Music and SFX
 - 📫 How to reach me ...

 <!---